-Figure 1 The current iteration of the Reference Point Indentation instrument.
+Figure 1 The prototype for what became the first commercial Reference Point Indentation instrument.

-The Reference Point Indentation instrument will measure microscopic materials properties of the bones of living patients with accuracy and ease.
+The Reference Point Indentation instrument measures microscopic materials properties of the bones of living patients.
 Our hypothesis is, and our preliminary results are in agreement, that a measure of microscopic fracture resistance with the Reference Point Indentation instrument in an individual’s bone correlates with their resistance to macroscopic bone fractures, or, stated another way, their overall bone fracture risk.
 Indentation testing is already well-established as a powerful tool in characterizing mechanical properties of materials.

 Fundamental research has revealed that bone fractures begin when the organic matrix of the bone, or “glue” holding mineralized collagen fibrils together, fails causing crack propagation.
 Preliminary results with the Reference Point Indentation instrument have shown that an individual’s susceptibility to this fundamental failure mode can be measured by indentation tests in which bone is forced, on a microscopic scale, into the same types of failure – separation of mineralized collagen fibrils – that is the root event of bone fractures.
 Preliminary results with the Reference Point Indentation instrument have also shown that the necessary measurement can be performed on bone that is still covered with soft tissue.

 Figure 2 Basic operation of the Reference Point Indentation instrument.